-Dr. Dee Saunders is the program director of graduate medical education at NUNM.
+Dr. Dee Saunders is the dean of graduate medical education at NUNM.
 She is a board certified naturopathic physician and medical researcher who earned her Doctorate in Naturopathic Medicine and Master of Science in Integrative Medicine Research at NUNM, followed by a two-year accredited residency in evidence-based integrative primary care.
 Her graduate-level research and thesis included designing and conducting a study exploring the relationship between small intestine bacterial overgrowth (SIBO) and intestinal permeability, food hypersensitivity and autoimmunity.
 As an adjunct faculty member, she teaches in neurology, mental health and is the course director for gastroenterology at the university.

 She is continuing her work with patients, students and residents as an attending physician in the NUNM Health Centers and a clinical assistant professor at Oregon Health & Science University (OHSU).
 Her doctoral training included a year-long internship in gastroenterology with Steven Sandberg-Lewis, ND, DHANP, at the SIBO Center for Digestive Health, followed by a summer clerkship with Mark Pimentel, MD, FRCPC, at Cedar Sinai Hospital’s GI Motility Program.
 During her clinical training, Dr. Saunders also spent time focusing on global health with Naturopaths Without Borders, where she brought her passion for serving underserved populations in need of health care to Panajechal, Guatemala.